 Hon, Larry G. Axelrood, (Ret.) has extensive experience with medical malpractice, nursing home, railroad, legal malpractice, premises liability, construction and personal injury matters.
 Having served on the Evanston Police Pension Board and the Illinois Judges Association Pension and Benefits Committee, Judge Axelrood also has in-depth experience with pensions and their impact on various types of cases.

-View Judge Axelrood’s availability.
+Request Judge Axelrood’s Availability.

 Hon.
 Dennis J. Burke, (Ret.) has expertise in both commercial and personal injury matters.
 Following a 23-year legal career, he spent 15 years in the Cook County Circuit Court Law Division.
 An early advocate of alternative dispute resolution, Judge Burke created a program to mediate complicated discovery disputes – a program that is still used in the Circuit Court today.
 Judge Burke is well known for his keen ability to build trusting relationships with all parties.

-View Judge Burke’s availability
+Request Judge Burke’s Availability

 ADR Systems, It’s Settled.®